 Supplement with 20% protein feed

-In addition to providing consistent hay, you can also provide a feed supplement that has a little more protein than rabbits need in the summer months.
+In addition to providing consistent hay, you can provide a feed supplement with a little more protein than rabbits need in the summer months.
 The protein provides help for rabbits to stay warm.

 This isn’t a necessary step, but if you notice your rabbits struggling to stay warm, additional protein can help to keep them warm.